|Horse Island (Sackets Harbor), NY|

 In 1883, Horace G. Holloway, a veteran of the Civil War, was appointed keeper of Horse Island Lighthouse.
 One day, Keeper Holloway noticed a sailboat just off the island.
 A strong northwest wind had been blowing for some time, churning up the lake, and Holloway commented to his wife that “the sea was too heavy to carry the amount of sail which they did.”
 He was soon proven correct, as when he looked out to the lake again the craft had disappeared.
 Certain that the boat had capsized, Holloway raced to the beach, where he could hear cries of help, and quickly launched the station’s boat.
 Two military men had been aboard the sailboat, and when finally reached, they had been in the water nearly an hour.
 One man was “partly unconscious” but his companion was able to help himself into the rescue boat.
 The Holloways cared for the two men at the lighthouse until they were sufficiently recovered.
 A boat was then dispatched from the mainland to transport the deeply grateful and now a bit more humble men back to their barracks.

-Keeper Holloway served until 1911, when he resigned his position and was replaced by his son-in-law George H. Ward, who transferred from Crossover Island Lighthouse.
+Keeper Holloway served until 1909, when he resigned his position and was replaced by his son-in-law George H. Ward, who transferred from Crossover Island Lighthouse.
 One day in 1915, Horace Holloway was visiting his friends in Sackets Harbor, when he felt in need of his usual glass of water with baking soda.
 He went into Mr. Stratton’s store and was directed to a shelf in the back, where the soda was kept.
 After drinking the concoction, Holloway soon realized that he had used sal soda, a cleanser, by mistake, and the retired keeper was rushed to the doctor, who used a stomach pump to remove the poison.
-Keeper Holloway continued to live on Horse Island with his daughter until he passed away in May of 1920.
+Keeper Holloway continued to live on Horse Island with his daughter until he passed away in May 1920 at the age of eighty-four.
 Prior to that final winter, he had been “quite active for a man of his age.”

 A well for the lighthouse was sunk in 1884 through granite to obtain water at a depth of fifty-seven feet.
 In 1890, the station’s Fresnel lens, which was “worn out and bruised,” was replaced by a new one received from the general depot.
 The lighthouse’s square tower received a ten-foot addition in August 1899, raising its height to fifty-five-and-a-half feet.